-This factor led Google into creating a mobile first index.
+This factor led Google to create a mobile-first index.
 In short with the introduction of the ‘mobile-first-index’, Google will use the mobile version of a website for ranking purposes.

 While going through the mobile SEO checklist, have in mind that your mobile website should include all the content found on your desktop site.

-This includes having optimized titles, description, text content, images, video, internal links and everything that you show in the desktop version.
+This includes having optimized titles, descriptions, text content, images, video, internal links and everything that you show in the desktop version.

 If you have a responsive website then you already made a big first step but mobile SEO is not just about having a responsive design.